nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ##### [Back to Ingredients](#ingredients)

 ### List Ingredients
-In order to show a list of all ingredients currently stored in Meal Companion, use the command `ingredients list`.
+In order to show a list of all ingredients currently stored in Meal Companion, use the command:
+`ingredients list`

 ![ingredientlist2.png](images/ingredientlist2.png)
 <sub>Fig 5: Sample of Ingredients List command with user input highlighted.</sub>